PinMeTo/documentation/docs/locator/quick-start.md

 ### What Your Team Provides

+- A technical person (webmaster, IT department, or backend developer) who can make changes to your website and server configuration — they will add the widget snippets and set up the URL rewrite rules required for local pages
 - Adding the HTML snippets to a page on your website where you want the widgets to be embedded
 - A Google Maps API key and Map ID, with optional